Your expert guide to visiting Calakmul

-Campeche has a little secret: it is home to some of the most stunning Mayan ruins and architecture you will ever see, yet very few people know about them.
-While neither Campeche nor its ruins have made it big on the tourist path like those in Yucatán or Quintana Roo, I’m here to tell you that you absolutely need to explore Campeche and to visit Calakmul.
+Campeche has a little secret: it is home to some of the most stunning Mayan ruins and architecture you will ever see, yet very few people ever visit them.
+While neither Campeche nor its ruins have made it big on the tourist path like those in Yucatán or Quintana Roo, I’m here to tell you that you absolutely need to explore Campeche and to visit Calakmul & the other ruins.

 If you are ready to visit ruins that are somewhat off-the-beaten-track, and devoid of tourist crowds, where you’ll feel like Indiana Jones then read on…